matrix-org/matrix-spec-proposals/proposals/3079-low-bandwidth-csapi.md

 This MSC has the potential to have a significant beneficial impact on mobile devices power (and hence battery) consumption.
-It would also open up the possibility of the `/sync` API being used in the background of mobile devices as a form of Matrix Push Notification, removing the need for GCM/APNS.
+It would also open up the possibility of the `/sync` API being used in the background of mobile devices as a form of Matrix Push Notification, removing the need for proprietary push systems such as GCM/APNS.
 Furthermore, it allows Matrix to run faster on low bitrate links (e.g 1-5Kbps).

 ## Proposal